ARCHER2-HPC/archer2-docs/docs/software-libraries/glm.md

 OpenGL Mathemetics (GLM) is a header-only C++ library which performs operations typically encountered in graphics applications, but can also be relevant to scientific applications.
-GLM is freely avaialble under an MIT license.
+GLM is freely available under an MIT license.